waggonerjake/Reconstructor_Discord_Bot/README.md

 Example: //dech, New voice channel

 The first property is the name of the channel or category you are deleting.
 If no name is entered, no channel will be deleted.
+## Rename a Channel or Category
+#### Command:
+//rech, CHANNEL OR CATEGORY TO BE RENAMED, NEW NAME
+#### Description:
+Allows the user to rename channels or categories
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:
+Example: //rech, New Category, New Name Category

+Example: //rech, New voice channel, Even newer voice channel

+The first property is the name of the channel or category you want to rename.
+If no name is entered, it will not rename a category or channel.
+The second property is the new name you would like to give the channel or category.
+If no name is entered, it will not rename the category or channel.